GabrielDiodato/P4---Behavioral-Cloning/Behavioral_Cloning_Writeup.md

 * Then 70 pixels from the top and 25 pixels from the bottom of the images are cropped.
 The image was cropped from top because I did not wanted to distract the model with trees and sky and 25 pixels from the bottom so as to remove the dashboard that is coming in the images.

-Sample Input Image-
+Sample Input Image:

 <img src="./images/center_2016_12_01_13_32_53_357.jpg">

-Cropped Image-
+Cropped Image:

 <img src="./images/center_2016_12_01_13_32_53_357_cropped.jpg">